dp-os/vue-class-setup/README.md

 [![npm](https://img.shields.io/npm/dm/vue-class-setup.svg)](https://www.npmjs.com/package/vue-class-setup)
 [![npm](https://img.shields.io/npm/dt/vue-class-setup.svg)](https://www.npmjs.com/package/vue-class-setup)
 # vue-class-setup
-Use class to write setup, and support vue2 and vue3
-Only 1.34 KiB after gzip compression
+Using class can help you avoid `ref`, `reactive` and `computed`, and significantly reduce your mental burden and better organize your code.
+It supports vue2 and vue3 at the same time.
+After gzip compression, it is only 1KB

 ## Install
 ```bash